-What Are the Eligibility Requirements for A Spouse Visa Appeal or Judicial Review?
+What Are the Eligibility Requirements for A Spouse Visa UK Appeal or Judicial Review?

 Spouse Visa appeal

-The only grounds for a spouse visa refusal are based on human rights.
+The only grounds for a spouse visa rejection reasons are based on human rights.
 The most commonly cited are rights under Article 8 of the European Convention on Human Rights.